Alicia-bites/cub3d/README.md

 # cub3d
-A “realistic” 3D graphical representation of the inside of a maze from a first-person perspective.
-Using the Ray-Casting principles.
+A realistic 3D graphical representation of the inside of a maze from a first-person perspective.
+Using Ray-Casting.

 ### How to use
 -   In a terminal, type in "make"